siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-10-chapter-18-technical-seo-crawling-indexing-and-sitemaps.md

 date: 2024-10-10T22:08:53+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /chapter-18-technical-seo-crawling-indexing-and-sitemaps/
-slim_seo:
+weight: 180
-  - a:1:{s:11:"description";s:141:"With the help of technical SEO, focusing on crawling, indexing, and the importance of sitemaps in optimizing your website for search engines.";}
+description: "This chapter delves into the fundamentals of technical SEO, focusing on crawling, indexing, and the importance of sitemaps in optimizing your website for search engines."
 featured_image: /images/searchengineoptimization1.jpg
 categories:
   - Search Engine Optimisation